Cloud-Drift/clouddrift/docs/usage.rst

 Analysis
 --------

-Once an archive of ragged arrays is created, CloudDrift provides way to read in and convert the data to an Awkward Array object.
+Once an archive of ragged arrays is created, CloudDrift provides way to read in and convert the data to an `Awkward Array <https://awkward-array.org/quickstart.html>`_.

 .. code-block:: python